yoonhaK/cosmetics_image_recognition/README.md

 Data science project using deep learning for image classification

 ## Summary
-For this project I built a ball classifier to identify balls from different sports.
+For this project I built a cosmetics image classifier to identify balls from different sports.
 This could be useful for someone who is new to Cosmetic Field.
 They could take a picture of a cosmetic product and an app could serve them some information about the history and rules of the game.
 This is the underlying model for building something with those capabilities.